 He wrote numerous books, including his famous 1988 tome The End of the Game, about African wildlife, especially the plight of the African elephant, and Zara’s Tales: Perilous Escapades in Equatorial Africa (2004), a book of stories as told to his then young daughter.
 He also kept a home, Hog Ranch, in Nairobi, Kenya, East Africa.

 Along with his unforgettable art, Beard will be remembered for the way he lived.
 Usually barefoot, his hard-charging lifestyle and Hemingway-like bravado is the stuff of legend.
-He was, until late in his life, known to party at all hours and keep company with a wide range of beautiful women and interesting characters, including Mick Jagger and the Rolling Stones, painter Francis Bacon, Andy Warhol, Salvador Dalí, Truman Capote, supermodel Iman (who he discovered in Africa), Brigitte Bardot, Karen Blixen, Pablo Picasso, Jacqueline Kennedy Onassis, Grace Jones, Candice Bergen and his first wife Cheryl Tiegs, to name a scant few.
-Yet he was also authentically magnanimous and welcoming to fans and strangers who found him at home or looked him up in Montauk for a visit to his home above the bluffs.
+He was, until late in his life, known to party at all hours and keep company with a wide range of beautiful women and interesting characters, including Mick Jagger and the Rolling Stones, painter Francis Bacon, Andy Warhol, Salvador Dalí, Truman Capote, supermodel Iman (who he discovered in Africa), Brigitte Bardot, Karen Blixen, Pablo Picasso, Jacqueline Kennedy Onassis, Grace Jones, Candice Bergen and his second wife Cheryl Tiegs, to name a scant few.
+Yet he was also authentically magnanimous and welcoming to fans and strangers who found him at home or looked him up in Montauk for a visit to his home atop the bluffs.

-Beard was one of a kind, and among the last of his breed—men of adventure unfettered by the modern confines of computers, smartphones and social media—and unswayed by the rules so many choose to follow without question.
+Beard was one of a kind, and among the last of his breed — men of adventure unfettered by the modern confines of computers, smartphones and social media—and unswayed by the rules so many choose to follow without question.
 And through all his perfect imperfection, he clearly also managed to capture the love and admiration of his family and friends.

 As his daughter Zara so astutely put it, without Peter Beard, the world has indeed lost a little bit of its magic.